 YOUR WORKFORCE TRANSITION RETIREMENT CONSULTANT

-Laurie Bodisch is a Workforce Retirement Transition Consultant and Registered Social Security Analyst® with more than three decades in
+Laurie Bodisch is a Workforce Retirement Transition Consultant and Certified Trust and Fiduciary Advisor® (CTFA®) with more than three decades of experience in compliance oversight, wealth advisory, and portfolio management.

 She specializes in Social Security strategy and retirement income coordination, focusing on helping organizations formalize retirement transition processes while protecting advisory boundaries.